 Two farms — Soutkuil (where the lodge and canyon are located) and Vergeleë (to its northwest) have been joined to make up the Canyon Nature Park.

-Fish River Lodge and Canyon Nature Park are constantly assessing practices that ensure that we leave only the lightest footprints on our surroundings.
-We are participants in the Namibia Eco Awards programme, an initiative that ensures that the impact of tourism on our sensitive, arid environment is kept to the minimum.
+Fish River Lodge and Canyon Nature Park are constantly assessing practices that ensure the lightest footprints on our surroundings.
+We are participants in the Namibia Eco Awards programme, an initiative that ensures minimum impact of tourism on our sensitive, arid environment.
 Sustainability is a key consideration for all future developments on the property.

 For more information visit www.ecoawards-namibia.org